Please click on a tab below to expand to read

 Student Code of Conduct, establish the policy and guidelines relating to the systemwide student conduct code.

-Attend a student orientation prior to the beginning of each semester.
+Attend a student orientation before the beginning of each semester.
 Get to know your instructors and learn about available campus services and other important information.
 Student Orientation

 Kaua'i Community College’s Testing Center supports student and community success by providing academic and professional examination facilities both internally to faculty, staff, and students and externally to the Kauai community.
 Testing Center.

 The Wai'ale'ale Project is a special program funded by generous donors and community foundations.
-This program gives eligible Kaua'i and Ni'ihau residents an opportunity to take classes at Kaua'i Community College for "free."
+This program allows eligible Kaua'i and Ni'ihau residents to take classes at Kaua'i Community College for "free."
 Visit webpage